Easter Sunday: April 16

 Pleasant Hills has had a prayer shawl ministry for over 13 years.
 In those years, we have created and distributed over 900 shawls and 350 afghans to persons in Pleasant Hills, friends and family of people from Pleasant Hills, persons that Rev. Bev sees in her ministry and through Hospice of VNA, Domestic Violence Center, and Pastoral Care at MetroHealth where people who are experiencing illness, hospitalization or some other life stressor are given these gorgeous, warm shawls so that they can be reminded of the immenseness of God’s love.

 Prayer shawls have also been distributed through persons going on mission trips.
 Newly baptized babies receive a baby blanket from the church as a part of of their baptism and couples are given a prayer shawl at their weddings to remind them of the love and support from their church family.

 The shawls are made using a K3P3 pattern.
 Baby blankets are created from the knitter or crocheter’s favorite pattern.
 Some of the afghans are made using the creator’s favorite pattern.
 Many of the most colorful afghans are made from left-over yarn or from putting together 7 X 9 in knitted or crocheted blocks.
 Making knitted or crocheted blocks is a great way to learn how to knit or crochet or to take your needlework with you while you are commuting or waiting.

-Most of the needlework is done at home but we typically get together every two months for a time of quiet conversation, prayer and music.
-We'd love for more people to participate and we love to learn from one another.
+Most of the needlework is done at home but we get together the first Monday of each month, except for major holidays, for a time of quiet conversation, prayer and music.
+All are welcome!

 We love to receive donated yarn or monetary contributions so that we can purchase additional yarn.